How IPv6 Changes Network Forensics and Digital Investigations

 Changes in Forensic Data Gathering in IPv6 Environments

-- DHCPv6, SLAAC events, RA logs, and NDP traffic must be monitored
+- DHCPv6, SLAAC, RA logs, and NDP traffic must be collected

-How IPv4Hub.net Facilitates Compliant, Safe IPv4 Deployment Throughout the IPv6 Transition
+How IPv4Hub.net Facilitates Compliant, Safe IPv4 Deployment During IPv6 Transition